Website Crisis and opportunity

 Fonts

-This website uses the Roboto Serif font for headings and the Asap font for text (both available at zero cost from Google).
+This website happens to use the Roboto Serif font for headings and the Asap font for text, both available at zero cost from Google Fonts.

-Instead of downloading the complete fonts to your browser, we only download those characters and styles actually used in the content - the difference is about 250K less data.
+Instead of downloading the complete fonts to the visitor's browser, the platform will only download those characters and styles actually used in the content - the difference can be over 200K less data.

 Cascading Style Sheets